ludavid15/notes/algorithms/_posts/2021-08-10-howToThinkaboutML.md

 So how can we get a machine to learn features?
 Well, when we perform supervised learning with something like a deep neural net, the last hidden layer before the output can actually be a set of features.

 Or in an unsupervised case, independent component analysis and autoencoders achieve this goal by looking for ways to represent the most original information in the fewest variables.
-The singular value decomposition and eigenvalues are two methods that do this.
+The singular value decomposition and eigenvalues are two ways to do this.

 > Consider the example of rotations.
 A rotation matrix in 3D is a 3x3 matrix, for a total of nine variables.
 But it turns out that any rotation in 3D can be represented by only three Euler angles (Roll Pitch Yaw).
 If we have those three numbers, we can follow a specific set of rules to reconstruct the original object.
 In this way, the Euler angles can be thought of as "features" of the rotation matrix.